Long-term changes in solar activity and irradiance: The dimmest state of the Sun

-The \cite{yeo17b} model has two components.
-The first component is the solar disc coverage by faculae and network, classed together and termed collectively as faculae, and by sunspots.
-This is derived by identifying these features in full-disc longitudinal magnetograms and continuum intensity images from the SDO/HMI space telescope \citep{scherrer12}.
-The solar disc outside of sunspots and faculae (which includes network) is classified as internetwork.
-The second component is the intensity of sunspots, faculae and the internetwork.
-Sunspot intensity is calculated from plane-parallel model atmospheres \citep{unruh99} and facular and internetwork intensity from 3D model atmospheres using a radiative transfer code \citep{kurucz92}.
-(Sunspots can be reasonably well represented by plane-parallel model atmospheres such that their incorporation into the model reproduces sunspot darkening without issue.)
-The 3D model atmospheres are based on MHD simulations of facular and internetwork regions generated with the MURaM code \citep{vogler04,vogler05,vogler07,rempel14,rempel20}.
-For a given time, the appropriate intensity is assigned to each point on the solar disc depending on whether it is inside a sunspot, faculae or the internetwork, and the summation of the result yields the corresponding TSI level.
+For a given time, the appropriate intensity is then assigned to each point on the solar disc depending on whether it is inside a sunspot, faculae or the internetwork, as determined from HMI observations, and the summation of the result yields the corresponding TSI level.
 Taking daily HMI observations from 30 April 2010, when the instrument started regular operation, to 31 December 2019 as input into the model, \cite{yeo20b} reconstructed TSI variability over the intervening period.
-This TSI reconstruction reproduces about 97\% of the observed TSI variability over the same period, as indicated by the coefficient of determination with the SORCE/TIM TSI record \citep{kopp05}.
+This TSI reconstruction reproduces more than 97\% of the observed TSI variability over the same period, as indicated by the coefficient of determination with the SORCE/TIM TSI record (see Fig.~\ref{fig:tsirecsatire3d} comparing SATIRE-3D model extended until 2023 to SORCE/TIM and TSIS/TIM observations; note that only SORCE/TIM data were included for comparison in the original paper, as TSIS/TIM was not operating yet).